 And if you want, there is companionship here as well.
 People sitting in a circle, as people always have done since ancient times, since we started counting time itself.
 Face-to-face, perched on the edge of a chair, sprawled in an armchair, sitting on the windowsill, a group of people face-to-face, telling each other about their lives.
 Having a laugh often, a gossip, doing a little bit of business, there is some bragging, some swaggering and compassion too.

 This is the room where people tell me their stories, in between laughing with one another, adding details, adding commentary, and taking the piss out of each other.
 So far, four of these little poems have been made.They continue the spirit of the poet William Wordsworth, a man with restless feet if ever there was one.
 He would walk 40 miles in a day sometimes.
 And he often walked the nights too, driven by his restless spirit out along the roads of England 200 years ago, under the moon.

-And all of these people who Wordsworth met are still on the road today.
+And the people who Wordsworth met are still on the road today.
 Those reasons are still quite enough to drive people out of their homes, out of their minds, out on the streets.
 And sometimes they never come back.
-And it is here, on the edge of a car park in Lancaster, that these stories begin.
+And it is here, on the edge of a car park in Lancaster, that these stories start.